ogak-github/goweb/README.md

-## Golang Web API
+## Golang Web API (TODO APP API with Middleware => Simple Authentication)
-This is just a Golang learning project, there are still many shortcomings and maybe it will be like this
+This is just my Golang learning project, there are still many shortcomings and maybe it will be like this

 ## Run Project

-1. Prepare database or just run `docker-compose.yml`
-2. Create the tables or Import `db_schema.sql`
-3. Check Config `RUN_GO.sh`, Change its permission (chmod +x) if needed
-4. Run app => `./RUN_GO.sh`
+Requirements: Docker and Docker Compose installed

+1. Setting up `.env`
+2. Run `docker-compose`